Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 However, there are certain situations where this feature _causes problems_.
 Here are some examples:

 1. A `Timer` component that is responsible for starting and keeping an uninterrupted ten-minute timer, even if the appearance of the timer changes.
 We don't want to restart the timer any time the visual appearance of the `Timer` updates.
 1. A `RestaurantList` component that gets a list of restaurants from the Yelp API once.
-We don't want to retrieve the data again simply because the user marks a restaurant as a "favorite."
+We don't want to make an api call to retrieve the data again simply because the user marks a restaurant as a "favorite."
 1. A `VideoPlayer` component that loads a large movie file from an API once.
 We don't want to start downloading the movie again simply because the volume bar is adjusted.

 In each of these examples, we expect the state of the component to change, but we need more control over what happens during each re-render.
 We need to know more about how React renders controls!